Orzo with Sundried Tomato Pesto

 - Broccoli - Prep as directed.
 (Can be done up to 3 days ahead)

 - Toss broccoli with cooking oil and sprinkle with some salt and pepper on sheet pan.
 Roast in the oven for 15 minutes.
-Sprinkle with some more black pepper.
-Roast for another 8 to 10 minutes.
+Sprinkle with parmesan and some more black pepper.
+Roast for another 8 to 10 minutes, until parmesan is golden.

 Easy and good.
 Made fish in the air fryer.
 Also made fries.0 Helpful